 We also have access to several additional sources of liquidity beyond our liquidity portfolio.
-At December 31, 2023, we had an aggregate of \$10.4 billion of available borrowing capacity through the Federal Reserve's discount window, \$2.5 billion of undrawn committed capacity on our securitized financings, subject to customary borrowing conditions, from private lenders under our securitization programs and \$0.5 billion of undrawn committed capacity with private lenders.
-In addition, we have other unencumbered assets in the Bank available to be used to generate additional liquidity through secured borrowings or asset sales or to be pledged to the Federal Reserve Board for credit at the discount window.
+At December 31, 2024, we had an aggregate of \$11.5 billion of available borrowing capacity through the Federal Reserve's discount window.
+In addition, we had \$2.6 billion of undrawn capacity on our securitized financings, subject to customary borrowing conditions, from private lenders under our securitization programs, of which \$2.1 billion was committed and \$450 million was uncommitted, as well as \$500 million of undrawn committed capacity under our unsecured revolving credit facility with private lenders.
+We also have other unencumbered assets in the Bank available to be used to generate additional liquidity through secured borrowings or asset sales or to be pledged to the Federal Reserve Board for credit at the discount window.

 We rely significantly on dividends and other distributions and payments from the Bank for liquidity; however, bank regulations, contractual restrictions and other factors limit the amount of dividends and other distributions and payments that the Bank may pay to us.
-For a discussion of regulatory restrictions on the Bank's ability to pay dividends, see "Regulation-Risk Factors Relating to Regulation-We are subject to restrictions that limit our ability to pay dividends and repurchase our common stock; the Bank is subject to restrictions that limit its ability to pay dividends to us, which could limit our ability to pay dividends, repurchase our common stock or make payments on our indebtedness."
+For a discussion of regulatory restrictions on the Bank's ability to pay dividends, see "Regulation-Risk Factors Relating to Regulation-We are subject to restrictions that limit our ability to pay dividends and repurchase our common stock; the Bank is subject to restrictions that limit its ability to pay dividends to us, which could limit our ability to pay dividends, repurchase our common stock; and egulation-Savings Association Regulation-Dividends and Stock Repurchases" and Liquidity," and Regulation-Savings and Loan Holding Company Regulation-Liquidity."

 Market risk refers to the risk that a change in the level of one or more market prices, rates, indices, correlations or other market factors will result in losses for a position or portfolio.
 We are exposed to market risk primarily from changes in interest rates.
-See "Risks-Risk Factors Relating to Our Business-Changes in market interest rates could have a material adverse effect on our net earnings, funding and liquidity" and "A reduction in our credit ratings could materially increase the cost of our funding from, and restrict our access to, the capital markets."
+See "Risks-Risk Factors Relating to Our Business-Changes in market interest rates could have a material adverse effect on our net earnings, funding and liquidity" and "-A reduction in our credit ratings could materially increase the cost of our funding from, and restrict our access to, the capital markets."